-- Authorise the annual and three-year internal audit plans - Ensure adequate resources of the Ethics Integrity and Audit function - Where required, action and report irregularities identified through ethics, integrity, audit and assurance activities (via delegation where appropriate).
+- Authorise the annual and three-year internal audit plans - Where required, action and report irregularities identified through ethics, integrity, audit and assurance activities (via delegation where appropriate).

 6.7.3 Executive Team

 - Contribute to the development and review of the annual and three-year internal audit plans - Oversee the completion of audit actions and ensure regular progress reports are provided through to completion - Report to the Audit Risk and Improvement Committee as required.